Varaha Lakshmi Narasimha temple, Simhachalam: Origins of the temple

-Once, the Four Kumaras visited lord Vishnu's abode Vaikuntha as children.
+Once, the Four Kumaras, who were the mind-born sons of Lord Brahma, visited lord Vishnu's abode Vaikuntha as children.
 Jaya-Vijaya, the demigod gatekeepers of Vaikuntha, failed to recognise them and denied their entry.
 In resentment, they cursed the duo stating that they would have to give up divinity, born and live the lives of mortal beings on earth.
 Vishnu failed to revoke the curse of the Kumaras and felt sorry.
 He later offered two solutions: either being Vishnu's devotees in seven human lives or his enemies in three demonic lives.
 Jaya-Vijaya could not bear separation with Vishnu for a long time and chose the second possibility.

-In their first demonic lives, Jaya-Vijaya were born as Hiranyakashipu and Hiranyaksha to sage Kashyapa and Diti in an inauspicious time during a sunset.
+In their first demonic lives during the Satya Yuga, Jaya-Vijaya were born as Hiranyakashipu and Hiranyaksha to sage Kashyapa and Diti(a daughter of Daksha) in an inauspicious time during a sunset.
+It is said that asuras were born to them as a result of their union at the time of dusk, which was said to be an inauspicious time for such a deed.

 To tease lord Brahma and other gods, Hiranyaksha ensured that earth loses its vitality and sinks into the rasatala, the lowest level in the cosmic universe.
 Vishnu assumed the form of a boar referred to as Varaha and restored earth to its normal position.
 Varaha later killed Hiranyaksha in a war that lasted for thousand years.
 Hiranyakashipu vowed to seek revenge and prayed to Brahma.
 He gained a boon which made him invulnerable to death either by day or night, either in the morning or the night, and either by a human or a beast.

 When the gods headed by Brahma visited Vaikuntham to tell an account of the happenings to Vishnu, a guardian named Sumukha obstructed them.
 They manage to meet Vishnu and also convey the misbehaviour of Sumukha.
 Vishnu assured that Hiranyakashipu shall be killed and Sumukha would be the serving cause.
 Sumukha pleaded for a pardon but Vishnu denied, saying that an offence against his devotees is inexcusable.
 As per Vishnu's orders, Sumukha was born as Hiranyakashipu's son Prahlada.

 Prahlada displayed staunch devotion towards Vishnu in his childhood.
 As a result, he had to face many death trails.
 In one such instance, Hiranyakashipu's soldiers threw him from the top of a hill and placed the mountain on him.
 Vishnu jumped over the hill and lifted Prahlada from the sea.
 Prahlada asked Vishnu to assume a deity form where the avatars of Varaha, who killed Hiranyaksha and Narasimha, the one who would kill Hiranyakashipu soon, can be seen together.
 Vishnu assumed the form of Varaha Narasimha, for whom Prahlada built a temple after Hiranyakashipu's death.
 Worship was conducted and the place was named Simhachalam (lion's hill).
 This is covered from 5th to 29th chapters of the legend.